 In May 2015, the Company repurchased the license in the dermatology and articular fields, as defined, from Envisia in exchange for 50,000 shares of its Envisia common stock, reducing the Company's ownership percentage.
 In March 2017, the license related to the Otic field, along with other intellectual property rights, as defined, was purchased back by the Company from Envisia in exchange for 75,000 shares of its Envisia common stock.
-The purchase price was based upon prior third-party appraisals.
+The purchase prices were not material and were based upon prior third-party appraisals performed by CapVal-American Business Appraisers, LLC.
+The valuations of Envisia common stock were for Internal Revenue Code Section 409A, or 409A, and ASC 718, Compensation-Stock Compensation, or ASC 718, purposes.
+These standards of value may not be appropriate for a market transaction, and furthermore, the dates are different and therefore such number of shares could be different for this purpose.
 The Company's initial investment in Envisia common stock was recorded at its estimated fair value of \$930,000 as of the formation date.
 As part of the license agreement entered into between Liquidia and Envisia, any intellectual property advancements by Envisia related to PRINT automatically become licensed to Liquidia under a transferable, fully paid, royalty-free, exclusive, sub-licensable, worldwide license, for use in its respective fields.

 In October 2017, Envisia sold its license to the PRINT technology to Aerie Pharmaceuticals, Inc. ("Aerie") for initial consideration of \$25 million in the form of a combination of cash and Aerie common stock, with the potential to earn additional payments subject to achievement of certain product approval milestones.
-The Company did not receive any proceeds from this transaction at closing.
+The Company did not receive any proceeds from this transaction at closing